bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 on boot.
 In the original fstab file, the Debian installer makes use of UUIDs to specify partitions but this is not helpful in our case because the UUIDs on the target system will not match the ones on the system we're creating this image with.
-We need to specify partiton names instead.
+We need to specify partition names instead.

     cat << EOF > /etc/fstab
     # /etc/fstab: static file system information.